All Episodes

 But it is an interesting pregunta.

-Propaganda versus truth, which wins.
+Propaganda versus truth, which wins?

-Well, what did hit what was Hitler more concerned with?
+Well, what was Hitler more concerned with?

 Propaganda.